Getting Started

 configured cluster issuer:

-Additionally, it is possible to request wildcard certificates by:
+name: "letsencrypt-prod" Additionally, it is possible to request wildcard certificates with:

 certificate: wildcard: true